-The GoodData platform also supports direct integration with the Amazon S3 object storage service (https://aws.amazon.com/s3/).
+The GoodData platform also supports direct integration with following object storage services:

-- If you are new to GoodData, see our step-by-step tutorial Integrate a Data Source into a GoodData Workspace in Getting Started.
+If you are new to GoodData, see our step-by-step tutorial Integrate a Data Source into a GoodData Workspace.

 Components of Direct Data Distribution

-A Data Source is an entity that holds properties of the source of your data.
+A Data Source is an entity that holds the properties (location and access credentials) of the source of your data.

-If you integrate data from the data warehouses, a Data Source stores connection details for a data warehouse.
+If you integrate data from the data warehouses, a Data Source stores the properties of a data warehouse.
 If you use the Output Stage, the Data Source also stores the Output Stage prefix.

 The Data Source is the main reference point when you are performing the following tasks: